9 email marketing trends for 2024

-Generally, this year’s mail marketing trends are also aimed at inspiring readers and challenging them with new ideas.
+Generally, this year’s email marketing trends are also aimed at inspiring readers and challenging them with new ideas.
 The biggest challenge with newsletters is providing users with useful content and original advertising messages.
 Data protection is a growing challenge here.
 That's why you need to find ways to measure success in a way that does not disrupt user privacy.

-Your clientele is diverse – and your newsletter should reflect that.
+Your clientele is diverse, and your newsletter should reflect that.
 So, make sure to design emails in a way that all recipients feel addressed and can access the content.
 This includes people with visual impairments.
 Therefore, don’t get too creative with the color selection, and ensure strong contrasts.
 This helps both people with visual impairments and those who are color blind.
 Enough white space, i.e., blank spaces, visually structures the text and makes it even easier to read.

 Also, assume that people with no eyesight at all are among the recipients of your newsletters.
-Blind people often use a screenreader.
+Blind people often use a screen reader.
 This software captures the content on the screen and then reads it aloud.
 So, for your newsletter content to be expressed, it must also be perceived as text.
 That’s why you shouldn’t exclusively place content in graphics.
 For HTML newsletters, use additional alt texts that put the image content into words.

 For newsletters, you can follow the same tips that apply to accessible websites: